apathetic-tools/zipbundler/docs/README.md

-# Python-Apathetic-Template Documentation
+# Zipbundler Documentation

-This directory contains Jekyll-based documentation for the Python-Apathetic-Template project.
+This directory contains Jekyll-based documentation for the Zipbundler project.

 ## Building the Documentation